OmolaraRiri/Resagratia-Data-bootcamp---Bapboo-Bi-anaylst-project/README.md

 ### Important Note:
 - **This project does not involve executing the queries** since the dataset is only available as an image, not as a usable table.
 - **It is purely for SQL query practice** and helps to demonstrate how to approach solving SQL problems that might be presented in an interview or on the job.
+-
+## SQL Queries

+All SQL queries used in this project are available in the Baoboo BI anaylst.sql file.

 ## Dataset Overview